radical-lab/radical-lab.github.io/README.md

 ‗|
 _|
 …
-now i just need to figure out the robotics, reinforcement, miniaturisation,.. robotics = conveyor belt; the rest will follow
+now i just need to figure out the robotics, reinforcement, miniaturisation, atomisation,.. robotics = conveyor belt; the rest will follow rotating walls can adjust (delay the optimable) frequency to compensate for rng weapons rotating walls can be colour changing for pixellation … light speed computing can detect anomalies; seismic activity, solar flares,..

 ---